ssuryanarayanan/Qi-Docs/docs/Overview.rst

     }
     _service.GetOrCreateStream(stream1);

-The stream in the above example can now be used to hold data values of the structure that is defined in mySimpleType.
-The stream's Name, Description, and BehaviorId field can be modified; however, the Id and TypeId cannot be changed once the stream has been created.
+The stream in the previous example can now be used to hold data values of the structure that is defined in mySimpleType.
+The stream's Name, Description, and BehaviorId fields can be modified; however, the Id and TypeId cannot be changed after the stream has been created.

 Additonal information about streams can be found in `QiStreams <https://qi-docs.readthedocs.org/en/latest/QiStreams/>`__.